microsoft/pai/docs/user/troubleshooting_job.md

 1. GPU is not enabled.
 Some framework, like TensorFlow, needs to install GPU package to enable GPU.
 In most case, the log of framework shows if GPU or CPU is enabled.
 Some framework, like PyTorch, code needs to be updated to GPU, and there is API to check if GPU is used.
 Learn more from [how to check job log](#how-to-check-job-log).

-1. Resource bottleneck.
+2. Resource bottleneck.
 Computing resource is not the only potential bottleneck, IO and memory capacity are also bottleneck sometime.
-When job is running in OpenPAI, metrics can be used to analyze bottlenet.
+When job is running in OpenPAI, metrics can be used to analyze bottleneck.
 Refer to [how to check job metrics](#how-to-check-job-metrics) for more information.

 ### Job is failed